 We demonstrated how to configure all of the necessary follow-up actions and approvals as steps in the workflow – without writing any code.

-Nintex VP of Product Ryan Duguid said Nintex Workflow Cloud will integrate with our new Nintex Hawkeye workflow analytics capability very soon.
+Nintex VP of Product Ryan Duguid said Nintex Workflow Cloud will integrate with our new Nintex Analytics capability very soon.

-The intelligence provided by Nintex Hawkeye works together with the adaptability inherent in the Nintex Workflow Cloud architecture to enable continuous improvement of workflows – a key capability in the modern business environment.
+The intelligence provided by Nintex Analytics works together with the adaptability inherent in the Nintex Workflow Cloud architecture to enable continuous improvement of workflows – a key capability in the modern business environment.

 Additional near-term enhancements include: